 - 2.13 The Trustee has implemented these recommendations in full.
-No additional contributions are currently required under recommendation 2.12(d) because the Defined Benefit plan is not in an unsatisfactory financial position. - 2.14 The other recommendations in the report were that: - a The self-insurance reserve be reduced to \$5 million from 30 September 2017; - b The funding position of the Defined Benefit plan and future liquidity requirements continue to be considered in setting investment policy;
+No additional contributions are currently required under recommendation 2.12(d) because the Defined Benefit plan is not in an unsatisfactory financial position. - 2.14 The other recommendations in the report were that: - a The self-insurance reserve be retained at \$5 million; - b The funding position of the Defined Benefit plan and future liquidity requirements continue to be considered in setting investment policy;

-- c The Board continue to consider de-risking assets as a means of reducing the risk of subsequent higher contributions due to the future poor investment experience, whilst considering any subsequent funding implications; - d The project to segregate the Defined Benefit plan assets for accounting purposes be completed when convenient; and - e Progress the configuration of the MRB for deferred beneficiaries and pensioners on the administration system. - 2.15 The first two of these recommendations have been completed since that date and we understand that the investments team at Vision Super continues to regularly consider the derisking of the Defined Benefit plan.
-Further, the self insurance reserve has been reduced to \$5 million.
-We have been advised by Vision Super that the segregation of Defined Benefit assets for accounting purposes is completed, but the configuration of all MRBs on the administration system is ongoing and continues to be delayed.
+- c The Board continue to consider de-risking assets as a means of reducing the risk of subsequent higher contributions due to the future poor investment experience, whilst considering any subsequent funding implications; and - d Progress the configuration of the MRB for deferred beneficiaries and pensioners on the administration system. - 2.15 The Trustee continues to consider the first three of these recommendations in its investment decisions.
+Further, the self-insurance reserve remains at \$5 million.
+We have been advised by Vision Super that the configuration of all MRBs on the administration system is ongoing.

-Events since the 30 June 2017 Actuarial Investigation
+Events since the 30 June 2018 Actuarial Investigation

-- 2.16 There have been no amendments to the Defined Benefit plan benefits. - 2.17 There have been no legislative changes or changes to benefits that have materially impacted on the funding of the Defined Benefit plan. - 2.18 Vision Super advised that the Defined Benefit plan investment return for the year to 30 June 2018 was 8.5% p.a., which was higher than the return of 6.5% p.a. assumed in the 30 June 2017 actuarial investigation.
+- 2.16 There have been no amendments to the Defined Benefit plan benefits. - 2.17 There have been no legislative changes or changes to benefits that have materially impacted on the funding of the Defined Benefit plan. - 2.18 Vision Super advised that the Defined Benefit plan investment return for the year to 30 June 2019 was 7.1% p.a., which was higher than the return of 6.0% p.a. assumed in the 30 June 2018 actuarial investigation.